 - We may also seek advice from Children's Social Care or the police as your child will then be classed as ‘a missing child’.
 The police may carry out a welfare check.

 These procedures are to ensure that we know where your child is and that you are all safe.
-Please let us know in good time why your child is absent from school and let us know any changes in your contact numbers.
+Please inform the School office of any changes in your contact details.